 Do you offer any forms of financial aid?Students who complete our part-time Intro to Web Development course are eligible to receive a $1,500 scholarship if accepted to the Web Development Immersive program!
 Students who also complete Advanced Web Development are eligible for an additional $500 scholarship.
 On top of that if accepted to the Web Development Immersive, students who have taken any of our other part-time Intro courses are eligible to receive a $500 scholarship, and an additional $500 scholarship for taking the Advanced course.
 If you’ve taken both the part-time Web Development courses and another set of part-time courses – you can combine your scholarships and receive $3,000+ off the program.
 Other than that, we don’t offer any internal forms of financial aid, grants or scholarships.
-Our friends at Borrowell do provide personal loans to HackerYou students enrolled in part-time courses, though!
+Our friends at Borrowell and Financeit do provide personal loans to HackerYou students enrolled in part-time courses and full-time courses, though!

 Do you offer payment plans?Due to the competitive nature of our programs, we normally aren’t able to offer payment plans.
 However, if a student has a specific situation, we’ll always do our best to accommodate.